-Ben & Jerry’s to stop selling in Palestinian territories
+Ben & Jerry’s to stop sales in West Bank, east Jerusalem

 MONTPELIER, Vt.
-(AP) — Ben & Jerry’s ice cream said Monday it was going to stop selling its ice cream in the Palestinian territories, saying the sales in the occupied land are “inconsistent with our values.”
+(AP) — Ben & Jerry’s said Monday it was going to stop selling its ice cream in the Israeli-occupied West Bank and contested east Jerusalem, saying the sales in the territories sought by the Palestinians are “inconsistent with our values.”

+The announcement was one of the strongest and highest-profile rebukes by a well-known company of Israel’s policy of settling its citizens on war-won lands.
+The settlements are widely seen by the international community as illegal and obstacles to peace.

 In a statement posted on the company’s website, the Vermont-based ice cream maker says it recognizes “the concerns shared with us by our fans and trusted partners.”